ua-datalab/ua-datalab.github.io/docs/index.md

-# Welcome to the UArizona DataLab Github!
+# Welcome to the University of Arizona DataLab Github!

 ![UA DataLab](images/UADL_Composition3.png){width=1200}